🇺🇸 Lene Kottal Professional Genealogy Contact Lene Kottal

 Need Professional Assistance?

 I have identified many Danish emigrants for their descendants in the United States, Canada and Australia.
 If you need professional assistance for finding your Danish ancestors, you can book a free planning call.
-If not, you are still very welcome to follow my blog for tips about Danish genealogy.
-You can follow me at Facebook or Twitter to keep up with new blog posts on your mobile.
+If not, you are still welcome to follow my blog for tips about Danish genealogy.

 Happy hunting!